ABOUT THIS STUDY

 - Use of prescription or nonprescription drugs and dietary supplements within 7 days or

-be used at doses of = not believed to affect subject safety or the overall results of the study may be
+believed to affect subject safety or the overall results of the study may be permitted

 - Blood donation (excluding plasma donations) of approximately 1 pint (500 mL) or more

 within 56 days prior to dosing.

 - Other severe acute or chronic medical or psychiatric condition or laboratory